 - 1. Respond to the public health emergency with respect to Coronavirus Disease 2019 (COVID-19) or its negative economic impacts, including by providing assistance to households, small businesses, nonprofits, and impacted industries, such as tourism, travel, and hospitality; - 2.
 Respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the recipient that perform essential work or by providing grants to eligible employers that have eligible workers who are performing essential work; - 3.
-Provide government services, to the extent of the reduction in revenue of the eligible entities due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year of the eligible entities prior to the emergency; and - 4.
-Make necessary investments in water, sewer, or broadband infrastructure.
+Provide government services, to the extent of the reduction in revenue of the eligible entities due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year of the eligible entities prior to the emergency; - 4.
+Make necessary investments in water, sewer, or broadband infrastructure; - 5.
+Provide emergency relief from natural disasters or the negative economic impacts of natural disasters including temporary housing, food assistance, financial assistance for lost wages, and other immediate needs.
+Please see pages 4 - 8 of the Overview of the 2023 Interim Final Rule (SLFRF Overview of the 2023 IFR) for a list of such eligible uses;